 ^{}This work is based on the M.Sc. thesis of the second author, which was completed under the supervision of the first author.
+An extended abstract has appeared in the proceedings of RANDOM'07.

 [†]Partially supported by the Israel Science Foundation (grant No. 460/05).